PauliusRaila/Endless-Dark/README.md

 Each room prefab has its own navigational mesh and lightmaps baked.

 ### Playfab
-Player progression, stats, inventory, currency, and shops are managed through Playfab, leveraging legacy integrations.
-Playfab CloudScript is employed for essential functionalities such as leveling up, spending skill points, equipping items, managing item loss upon death, and introducing random attributes to new items.
+Player progression, stats, inventory, currency, and shops are managed through Playfab (legacy).
+Playfab CloudScript is used for essential functionalities such as leveling up, spending skill points, equipping items, managing item loss upon death, and introducing random attributes to new items.